 HBES provides the Early Career Award and the Lifetime Award for Distinguished Scientific Contribution.
 The Margo Wilson Award is an annual award made by the editors of Evolution and Human Behavior for best paper published in the journal in the previous year.
 Three further awards are made during the annual conference, the New Investigator Award, the Post-Doctoral Research Award and the Best Poster Award.

-HBES provides two types of grants, General Funding Grant and Student Funding Grant for guest speaker to subsidize costs associated with hosting events and other educational opportunities related to the mission of HBES.
+HBES provides a General Funding Grant to subsidize costs associated with hosting events and other educational opportunities related to the mission of HBES.

 HBES members enjoy…